Samuel Sagan, Meditation, Spirituality, and the Importance of Being Dis-illusioned

 While Samuel Sagan has his finger on the future, he also does so well what spiritual teachers are traditionally supposed to do.
 That is to guide their students on the steep and rocky pathway of a spiritual quest, the mountain of experiences where some students may choose to walk part way and others journey to the apex.

 In August 2010, he will be paying a rare visit to Europe where he, along with some of his senior students will be running an 11 day course in Sweden at the Ängsbacka retreat centre.
-The course will focus on the foundation methods of the Clairvision School - meditation and the ISIS techniques.
+The course will focus on the foundation methods of the Clairvision School - meditation and the Inner Space techniques.
 It's a wonderful opportunity to sit with this extraordinary teacher and modern visionary and to experience the joys of dis-illusionment.

 As he says in his book 'Sleeper Awaken' - "expect surprises!"